-- A variety of open space characters aims to ensure that a variety of visual and recreational experiences are offered. - Open space is sited to take advantage of existing topography, views, and tree canopy.
+- A variety of open space characters aims to ensure that the visual and recreational experiences in the publicly used areas. - Open space is sited to take advantage of existing landscape qualities such as topography, views, and tree canopy.
 Where possible existing established trees will be retained to continue the environmental and visual amenity provided and also offer instant landscape amenity including shade to open space areas. - New plantings will further consolidate a predominantly native vegetation character for the development overall. - Targeted use of deciduous plantings will be incorporated to provide seasonal amenity and visual display.